Digital Sustainability in IT & Telecommunications

 From procurement to disposal:

-• Hardware longevity matters more than specs
+• Hardware longevity matters more than un-informed short-term specs

 • Refurbished servers often outperform new low-end models